Introducing The Good Documentation Checklist

 I’ve previously talked about the traits of a good collection.
 While not all collections grow up to be documentation, collections are the foundational building blocks for all Postman documentation viewable on the web.
-Here, I’m going to talk about the traits of good documentation.
+Here, I’m going to talk about the traits of good API documentation.

 Postman documentation has become widely adopted across the API community because it enables better collaboration and API adoption.
 Let’s learn from the thousands of publishers who document their APIs in Postman—like Microsoft, Twitter, and Dropbox—and find out what makes their documentation successful.